jtpox/ribbon/readme.md

 -  [Mongoose](http://mongoosejs.com/)

 ## Initial Setup
-For help in the initial setup, you an find it in the [wiki](https://github.com/jtpox/ribbon/wiki/Initial-Setup).
+For help in the initial setup, you can find it in the [wiki](https://github.com/jtpox/ribbon/wiki/Initial-Setup).